 - Effective Resume Writing

 sqlite3 - Unix, Linux Command

-sqlite3 - A command line interface for SQLite version 3
+NAMEsqlite3 - A command line interface for SQLite version 3

-sqlite3 [options] [databasefile] [SQL]
+SYNOPSISsqlite3 [options] [databasefile] [SQL]

-sqlite3 can also be used within shell scripts and other applications to provide
+sqlite3 is a terminal-based front-end to the SQLite library that can evaluate queries interactively and display the results in multiple formats. sqlite3 can also be used within shell scripts and other applications to provide batch processing features.

-a table named "memos" and insert a couple of records into that table:
+For example, to create a new database file named "mydata.db", create a table named "memos" and insert a couple of records into that table:

 SQLite version 3.1.3